 Don’t Forget Competitive Pricing

 How much would you pay for an ice cream cone, a haircut, a portrait package, or a freshly cut lawn?
 Whatever number you throw out right now might not reflect at all on what others are willing to pay.
 That’s why it’s so important to find out what your competitors are charging–and, by association, what the consumers in your industry are paying for similar products or services.
-You may decide that you want to position yourself as the low-cost option, or you may decide that you’re going to cater to high-end customers, offering something special that no one else has.
+You may decide that you want to position yourself as the low-cost option.
+It’s possible that you decide that you’re going to cater to high-end customers, offering something no one else has.
 You may also decide that because what you’re offering is more convenient, you can charge more than competitors do.
-That’s fine–whatever you choose, you should simply first be aware of what others are charging (and paying) so you can position yourself accordingly.
+That’s fine.
+Whatever you choose, you should simply first be aware of what others are charging so you can position yourself accordingly.

 Charge Enough to Make Good Money

 It should go without saying that you need to cover your costs.
 That doesn’t just mean the cost of the ingredients you use to make your organic gluten-free muffins.
 You’ll also need to think about overhead, like electricity and lights; packaging, like those fancy bakery wrappers and take-away boxes; maintenance, like getting your industrial mixer fixed; and labor, like paying your early-morning baker and, obviously, yourself.

 As a small business owner, you may worry that you’re charging more than what a larger company would for a somewhat similar product (though you know in your heart that yours is better tasting, or fluffier, or shinier, or longer-lasting, depending on just what it is you sell).
 But you’re offering a totally different experience than a chain or a big-box store, and you’re also offering personal service that can’t be found anywhere else.
 If you want to keep the lights on and your passion burning, make sure you’re charging enough to turn a profit and grow your business.